 “I’m really looking forward to tomorrow, it’s a chance to grab it with both hands,” he said.

-Singh Brar (Remedy Oak, Dorset), pictured left, signed for one-over par 74 today and declared: “It was a complete battle out there.
+Singh Brar (Remedy Oak, Dorset), signed for one-over par 74 today and declared: “It was a complete battle out there.
 It wasn’t too bad on the front nine but as soon as you turned the corner the wind came through the trees.

 “It was all about staying in there – you couldn’t win it today but you could definitely put yourself out of the tournament.”